AutoPulse Non-Invasive Cardiac Support Pump. Consistent Compressions. No Interruptions.

 - Ensures improved blood flow by squeezing the entire chest, not just pushing on a single spot like manual CPR and other mechanical devices

-- Is fast, easy, and intuitive to start up and use.
+- Fast, easy, and intuitive to start up and use.
 It doesn't require manual adjustments because it automatically calculates the size, shape, and resistance of each patient's chest.

 - Functions as an "additional person"